mpchadwick/mpchadwick.github.io/projects/index.md

 The app is mainly powered by Laravel and gets somehelp from AngularJS on the frontend, although it is not a truly "single page app".

-I build the whole thing soup to nuts, including branding, page design, copywriting, front end development and backend development.
+I built the whole thing soup to nuts, including branding, page design, copywriting, front end development and backend development.

 <a class="call-to-action" href="https://domainclamp.com">View the app</a>